 BOXES & BOX LABELS

-The completed gloves were packed in boxes of twelve ready for dispatch.
+The finished gloves were packed in boxes of twelve ready for dispatch.
 Each box had an outer label attached to it showing the style number, colour, size and and fabric type.
 Gloves were packed in different types of boxes depending on the type of glove.
 Expensive leather gloves were packed in cream cardboard boxes and sealed with a sticky circular ‘P’.
 Below is a standard brown cardboard box that was used for cotton gloves in the late 1950s.

 GLOVE SAMPLE LABELS